Bipolar disorder is a cyclical mood disorder that fluctuates between episodes of mania and depression.

-Bipolar disorder is associated with a high lifetime risk of suicide attempts and completion.
+Bipolar disorder is associated with a high lifetime risk of suicide and self harm.

 It is estimated that up to 59% of patients with bipolar have suicidal ideation and up to 56% will attempt suicide at least once in their lifetime.
 In addition, there are many issues relating to impaired social functioning and disinhibition including, but not limited to, financial difficulties, sexual issues (unplanned pregnancies, sexually transmitted infections), substance misuse and exploitation.